 How Can I Tell If My Cat Is Feeling Cold?

-Do cats get cold?
+Do cats get cold easily?
 Cats tend to hide their discomfort but they do have signs that will alert you to the fact they are feeling the cold.

 Most cats are naturally equipped to handle cold weather, but if you notice that your cat is hiding or sleeping in unusual ways and seems excessively uncomfortable then it may be time to rethink how to provide warmth for the cat.